EDS-Bioinformatics-Laboratory/FSS-Navigator/README.md

 * Directories starting with a dot (e.g., .git) are not recognized as a directory.
 Not really a problem but needs to be solved.
 * The construct 'item in' searches for substrings.
 Therefore, if you have a file test.abc and in the configuration file you specify filesInclude = xtest.abc, then test.abc is also included in the tree.
-* Markdown files are not automatically parsed when shown in Navigation.html.
 * Figures are shown in a separate browswer tab since these are not automatically scaled to the size of the iframe in navigate-template.html